Geocodio/docs/source/index.html.md

 You can also optionally ask for data appends such as timezone, congressional districts or similar things of that nature.

-The base API url is `https://api.geocod.io/v1/`.
+The base API url is `https://api.geocod.io/v1.1/`.

-You can also use Geocodio over plain HTTP, but it's not recommended.
+You can also use Geocodio over plain HTTP, but it is not recommended.

 All HTTP responses (including errors) are returned with [JSON-formatted](http://www.json.org) output.